durd/cp-pxgrid/README.md

 * Python 3.6 or later
 * Python module requirements via `pip3`

 It's almost simple, lots of steps though.
-All this on a fresh Debian 10.3.
+All this on a Debian 10.3.
 * [Generate](https://github.com/durd/cp-pxgrid/wiki/To-Generate-pxGrid-Certificates-from-ISE) your pxGrid certificate from ISE. **Important!**
 * `scp` the zip-file to your server.
 ```console